facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

     It should be noted that all block meta-plugins support the `attributes` option and allow for specifying attributes that will be attached to the parent element.

-While there is no hard rule stating that the first content content block must have a new line after the header, it should be noted that some special content blocks may require an empty line before them.
-Simple paragraphs should not require an empty new line, but the same cannot be said about other blocks.
-If in doubt, use an empty line before the first content block.

 ## Nesting

 Generic blocks can be nested as long as the block fence differs in number of leading tokens.
 This is similar to how